WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 ### About

-MatEditor’s information interface can display the software versions and local hardware information.
+MatEditor’s information interface can display the software version and local hardware information.

 <p align="center">
   <img src="https://miro.medium.com/max/605/1*DgI8pdblcgf7pJa4Ilx9Nw.png"/>
 </p>

-Finally, MatEditor is a free lifetime material editing tool, you are welcome to use, and comment.
+To finish, MatEditor is a free lifetime material editing tool, where you are welcome to use and comment on.
 The software can be downloaded directly from [https://welsim.com/mateditor](https://welsim.com/mateditor).